Other makes of "bench precision" lathe

 One precision, plain-turning bench lathe has, however, come to light, a lathe that looks remarkably like, in many of its details, a Schaublin or Simonet.
 With a 100 mm centre height and an overall length of about 865 mm it was undoubtedly a high-class machine - though few ever appear for sale.

-Like most lathes of this type, it would have been arranged to perform in the three distinct roles: toolmaker (as shown below), second-operation and production capstan.
+Like most lathes of this type, it would have been arranged to perform three distinct roles: toolmaker (as shown below), second-operation, and production capacity.
 The toolmaker's type, intended for one-off precision jobs by a skilled turner, was equipped with a screw-feed compound slide and tailstock (and often a collet draw tube for collet holding), while the second-operation version (sometimes called a "finishing lathe") had slides, tailstock and collet closer driven by screws, quick-action levers- or a combination of the two.
 Production models were usually equipped with a bed-mounted 6-station capstan unit and had a choice of lever or screw-operated cut-off slide rests and a quick-action collet closer - the latter sometimes of the foot-operated kind.
 By the simple means of changing the fittings mounted on the bed, any version (or combinations of versions) could be assembled in a matter of minutes and pressed into service with a minimum loss of time.

 If you have a Voumard lathe, the writer would be pleased to hear from you.